MediaMoots/Tag.Product-Tool/README.md

 4. Extract all three files (`TagProductTool.exe`, `byml-to-yaml.exe`, `zs.zsdic`) into the same folder.

 ### GUI Usage
-1. Either run TagProductTool.exe or drag a byml or json on it.
+1. Either run `TagProductTool.exe`, or drag a byml, byml.zs or json on it.
 2. Select the output folder.

 ### CMD Usage